Nishant891/FreelanceFinder/README.md

 ## Acknowledgement

-I am very grateful to Thence for providing me with this opportunity.
-I have put in a lot of effort in the project and tried my best to maintain readability, reusability and followed best practices.
-I have tried to create the website as close as to the design provided.
-I have structured the whole projects in folder according to different section and components.
+I want to thank Thence for giving me this chance.
+I worked hard on the project, making sure it was easy to read, reuse, and followed good practices.
+I tried my best to make the website look just like the design provided.
+I also organized the project into folders for different sections and components.

 ## Tailwind Structure